digontobarua1220/VS_Code_Exercise/README.md

 This is a simple package that you can use to create, edit, and quiz yourself on flashcards.

-When you import flash_lib.py, you can create an instance of a deck of flashcards by setting a variable (in this README, we will use "fc" to refer to this variable) equal to flash_lib.flashcard() fc = flash_lib.flashcard()
+When you import simpleflashcardpkg.py, you can create an instance of a deck of flashcards by setting a variable (in this README, we will use "fc" to refer to this variable) equal to simpleflashcardpkg.flashcard() fc = simpleflashcardpkg.flashcard()

 You can create cards in your deck by using the create_deck() module fc.create_deck()